The Danish Agency of Family Law (Familieretshuset): Processing Time Explained

 • Confirming legal-entry status for non-EU partners.

-AFL also handles divorce, inheritance, and parental-responsibility cases, but those are separate workflows.
+Familieretshuset also handles divorce, inheritance, and parental-responsibility cases, but those are separate workflows.

 1. Intake (Day 1) — A clerk receives the digital file, runs an automated completeness check, and assigns a case number.
 2. Document review (Days 2–4) — Clerk verifies passport scans, divorce decrees, apostilles, and any foreign-language documents.
 They have direct access to most EU civil-registry databases for cross-checks.
 3. Foreign-document verification (Day 3–5) — Documents from non-EU countries get an extra layer of authenticity review.
 This is where apostilled divorce decrees from Russia, India, or the US get scrutinised.
 4. Approval or query (Day 4–5) — Either the prøvelsesattest is issued, or the clerk emails us with a question.
 We handle the response within hours.
 5. Issuance (Day 5) — Approval document sent to us digitally.
 We confirm with the chosen town hall.

-What AFL Actually Checks
+What Familieretshuset Actually Checks

 • Both partners are 18+ (passport date of birth).